-We have audited the accompanying statements of net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the Plan) as of December 31, 2017 and 2016, and the related statement of changes in net assets available for benefits for the year ended December 31, 2017, and the related notes and schedule (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the Plan) as of December 31, 2017 and 2016, and the changes in net assets available for benefits for the year ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of net assets available for plan benefits of the Hudson Global, Inc. 401(k) Savings Plan (the Plan) as of December 31, 2018 and 2017, and the related statement of changes in net assets available for plan benefits for the year ended December 31, 2018, and the related notes and schedule (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the Plan) as of December 31, 2018 and 2017, and the changes in net assets available for benefits for the year ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.